 Monitoring allows ICCB the opportunity to ensure grantees comply with state and federal requirements.
 All grant recipients are actively monitored all year long.
-High risk grantees will be subject to a more in-depth review.
-Once this review is complete, a final report with be issued, which will include advisory and/or compliance recommendations.
-Then the grantee will be required to provide a written response and /or a corrective action plan.
+Grantees may be subject to a more in-depth review after close-out.
+If a close-out monitoring occurs, a final report with be issued, which will include advisory and/or compliance recommendations.
+The grantee will be required to provide a written response and /or a corrective action plan.